Ernestine Schumann-Heink: Third marriage

 In 1909, she created the role of Klytaemnestra in the debut of Richard Strauss's Elektra, of which she said she had no high opinion, calling it "a fearful din".
 Strauss was not entirely captivated by Schumann-Heink either; according to one story, during rehearsals he admonished the orchestra, "Louder!
 I can still hear Madame Schumann-Heink!"

-She separated from her husband on 10 December, 1911.
+She separated from her husband on 10 December 1911.
 She filed for divorce in 1913.
 They divorced in 1914 and the appeals court upheld the lower court decision in 1915.
+In 1915, she appeared as herself in the early documentary film Mabel and Fatty Viewing the World's Fair at San Francisco directed by Fatty Arbuckle, who appears as himself in the film.

-In 1915, she appeared as herself in the early documentary film Mabel and Fatty Viewing the World's Fair at San Francisco directed by Fatty Arbuckle, who also appears as himself in the film.
+Around the time of filming the documentary, on July 30th 1915, Mme.
+Schumann-Heink was stopped and cited for speeding in Santa Ana, CA. The San Francisco Chronicle published the story titled: ‘Outrage,’ Says Diva Nabbed for Speeding.

 Charitable work and community support

-While living at North Caldwell, New Jersey Schumann-Heink became interested in efforts to honor President Grover Cleveland.
+While living at North Caldwell, Schumann-Heink became interested in efforts to honor President Grover Cleveland.
 The future president was born in 1837 in nearby Caldwell, New Jersey, where his father, Rev. Richard Cleveland was minister of the First Presbyterian Church.
-On 10 September, 1912, Schumann-Heink performed a benefit concert at the church to raise money to purchase the adjacent Presbyterian Manse, Cleveland's birthplace.
-In 1913, the Grover Cleveland Birthplace Memorial Association (GCBMA) purchased the Manse and opened it to the public as a museum.
-Mme.
-Schumann-Heink became the first lifetime member of the GCBMA.
+On 10 September 1912, Schumann-Heink performed a benefit concert at the church to raise money to purchase the adjacent Presbyterian manse, Cleveland's birthplace.
+In 1913, the Grover Cleveland Birthplace Memorial Association (GCBMA) purchased the manse and opened it to the public as a museum.

-During World War I, Schumann-Heink supported the United States and its armed forces.
+During World War I, she supported the United States and its armed forces.
 She entertained the troops and raised money for Liberty Bonds, as well as "the Red Cross, knights of Columbus, Young Men's Christian Association, and Jewish War Relief, and to entertaining soldiers Throughout the United States" in order to help wounded veterans.
 She toured the United States raising money for the war effort, although she had relatives fighting on both sides of the war – including her sons August Heink, a merchant sailor who had been impressed into the German submarine service, Walter Schumann, Henry Heink and George Washington Schumann, all in the United States Navy.